 Happiness 101.
 The Secret of Happiness ?
 Happiness is a Choice You Make « The Art of Loving Yourself. <a href=" Our Poll</a> If you are not a happy person that is a choice you are making.

 Our Message on Happiness.
 Keep Smiling: 80 Beautiful Photographs Reflecting Happiness.
 Serotonin-and-dopamine.gif (GIF Image, 620×398 pixels) Daily Schedule for Happiness.
 Spread Some Random Happiness.
 Daily affirmations and inspirational messages may look cheesy but they work.

 Ironically, the first things we forget are the most vital for our happiness, like the love we have for our friends or the beautiful day that is outside.
 It's great to be caught off guard and have your daily monotony jumbled up by an unexpected smile, a good word or a kind gesture.
 Here are a couple of artists who decorate the public space with random love and inspiration in the hope to disrupt your routine and infect you with some happiness.

 Titchener into the English term empathy.
 Alexithymia (the word comes from the Ancient Greek words λέξις (lexis, "diction", "word") and θυμός (thumos, "soul, as the seat of emotion, feeling, and thought") modified by an alpha-privative, literally meaning "without words for emotions"), is a term to describe a state of deficiency in understanding, processing, or describing emotions in oneself.
 Definition Philosophy of happiness.
 Greek philosophers (Socrates, Antisthenes, Chrysippus, Epicurus).

 The philosophy of happiness is an umbrella term for the various philosophical approaches to explaining the nature of happiness, as well as how to attain it.
 Both the classic Western philosophy (Ancient philosophy) and the Eastern philosophy since its inception deal with the subject of happiness.
 Happiness in the philosophy of the ancient world Diogenes with a lamp.
 Socrates Socrates (* 469 BC in Athens, † 399 BC) is fundamental in Western thinking.
 Abraham Maslow.
-Abraham Harold Maslow (; April 1, 1908 – June 8, 1970) was an American psychologist who was best known for creating Maslow's hierarchy of needs, a theory of psychological health predicated on fulfilling innate human needs in priority, culminating in self-actualization.
-Maslow was a psychology professor at Brandeis University, Brooklyn College, New School for Social Research and Columbia University.
+American psychologist Abraham Harold Maslow (; April 1, 1908 – June 8, 1970) was an American psychologist who was best known for creating Maslow's hierarchy of needs, a theory of psychological health predicated on fulfilling innate human needs in priority, culminating in self-actualization.
+Maslow was a psychology professor at Brandeis University, Brooklyn College, New School for Social Research, and Columbia University.

-He stressed the importance of focusing on the positive qualities in people, as opposed to treating them as a "bag of symptoms. " A Review of General Psychology survey, published in 2002, ranked Maslow as the tenth most cited psychologist of the 20th century.
+He stressed the importance of focusing on the positive qualities in people, as opposed to treating them as a "bag of symptoms".
+A Review of General Psychology survey, published in 2002, ranked Maslow as the tenth most cited psychologist of the 20th century.
 Biography An introduction to Maslow's Hierarchy of needs.
 Abraham Maslow.
-Dr. C. Carl Rogers.
+Dr. C. George Boeree.
+Carl Rogers.
 Carl Ransom Rogers (January 8, 1902 – February 4, 1987) was an influential American psychologist and among the founders of the humanistic approach (or client-centered approach) to psychology.
 Rogers is widely considered to be one of the founding fathers of psychotherapy research and was honored for his pioneering research with the Award for Distinguished Scientific Contributions by the American Psychological Association (APA) in 1956.

-The person-centered approach, his own unique approach to understanding personality and human relationships, found wide application in various domains such as psychotherapy and counseling (client-centered therapy), education (student-centered learning), organizations, and other group settings.
+Biography Rogers was born on January 8, 1902, in Oak Park, Illinois, a suburb of Chicago.
+Theory Carl Rogers - Streaming Audio.
+Personality & Consciousness - - Carl Rogers' Theory of Personality.
 By Dagmar Pescitelli Since the study of personality began, personality theories have offered a wide variety of explanations for behavior and what constitutes the person.
 This essay offers a closer look at the humanistic personality theory of Carl Rogers.
 40 Photo-Illustrated Questions to Refocus Your Mind.
 Asking the right questions is the answer… It’s not the answers you get from others that will help you, but the questions you ask of yourself.

 Here are 40 thought-provoking questions to help you refresh and refocus your thinking: Please share your thoughts with us in the comments section below.
 Also, check out our sister site, Thought Questions, for more photo-illustrated questions like these; and check out The Book of Questions if you’re interested in reading even more inspiring, thought-provoking questions.Title photo by: Helga Weber For all other photo credits please refer to ThoughtQuestions.com Related.
 Self-actualization.
 Self-actualization is a term that has been used in various psychology theories, often in slightly different ways.
 The term was originally introduced by the organismic theorist Kurt Goldstein for the motive to realize one's full potential.
 Expressing one's creativity, quest for spiritual enlightenment, pursuit of knowledge, and the desire to give to society are examples of self-actualization.